Cherie Johnson: Background and career

-In 1990, Johnson began playing Maxine "Max" Johnson, the best friend of Laura Winslow (Kellie Shanygne Williams) on Family Matters, appearing in the recurring role until the series' end in 1998.
+In 1990, Johnson began playing Maxine "Max" Johnson, the best friend of Laura Winslow (Kellie Shanygne Williams) on ABC's Family Matters, appearing in the recurring role until the series' end in 1998.
 Duclon was again her employer, as he served as one of the executive producers of Family Matters during Johnson's run on the show.
-In addition to her starring roles, Johnson has made guest appearances on The Parkers, and voiced a guest role on the Disney Channel animated series The Proud Family.
+In addition to her starring roles, Johnson has made guest appearances on The Parkers and other different work.
 She has also appeared on Days of Our Lives.
 In the early 2000s, Johnson began producing films.
 In 2009, she wrote, starred in, and produced the film I Do...
 I Did!.
 In 2010, she starred in many films Lights Out, Nobody Smiling and Guardian of Eden.
 She then signed on to appear in the romantic film Fanaddict, which was shot in 2011 and is slated for release later in 2013.

 In 2020, NBC confirmed a 10-episode revival of Punky Brewster on its Peacock streaming service.
-Soleil Moon Frye and Johnson will reprise their roles.
+Soleil Moon Frye and Johnson reprised their roles.